isagoya/astro-hananiawan-m2/src/pages/md/chapt10.md

  “Well, removing them was annoying.
 Besides, they were the only thing I could smell from you two.”

  “Thank you.
 When I arrived here, the first thing I did was to look at the nameplate.
 My name and Yui’s name were next to yours.
-To tell the truth, I came here afraid and worried, if the name of an unknown lady was on the nameplate, what should I do?”
+To tell the truth, I came here afraid and worried, if the name of an unknown lady was on the doorplate, what should I do?”

  “No, I’ve learned my lesson.
 Good for you for coming here alone.
 Didn’t you get lost?”

 “No problem.
 I got off at Higashimurayama Station and remembered the Ito-Yokado store.”

 “I see.
 Sit down anyway.
-Is Japanese tea okay?”
+Japanese tea okay?”

 My son watched my hands carefully as I prepared the tea.